-As a result of findings resulting from any of the above formative or summative evaluations, opportunities for improvement may be identified by Academy faculty or preceptors.
+Findings from the above-mentioned evaluations may result in the identification of opportunities for improvement.
 Some of those instances may simply require support and coaching.
-However, some instances may require remedial training to help the student get back on track (See Needs Assessment & Remediation Policy & SOP Needs Assessment/Remediation)
+However, some instances may require remedial training to help the student get back on track (See: Needs Assessment & Remediation Policy & SOP: Needs Assessment / Remediation)

-Policy No.: 2122-29.0 Policy Title: Dispute Resolution Policy Effective Date: August 2021 Latest Review Date: May 2023
+Policy No.: 2122-29.0 Policy Title: Dis pute Resolution Policy Effective Date: August 2021 Latest Review Date: July 2024